WVU Net Price Calculator

 What Is the Net Price Calculator?

 The Net Price Calculator (NPC) is a tool used to estimate the cost of attendance and federal aid eligibility for domestic, first-time freshmen.
 Estimated cost of attendance is the total amount it may cost to go to school.
 It is composed of all educational expenses that you may accrue while pursuing your education, including both billable (direct) costs like tuition payments and non billable (indirect) potential costs like transportation and rent.
 Visit our Estimate Costs & Aid webpage for more information on what cost of attendance means.

 Students attending any of WVU's campuses - WVU Morgantown, WVU Potomac State College in Keyser, or WVU Institute of Technology in Beckley - may use the calculator.
-The calculator estimated costs for the 2022-2023 cycle based on tuition, fees, room, and board costs for the current 2021-2022 academic year.
+The calculator estimated costs for the 2023-2024 cycle based on tuition, fees, housing, and food costs for the current 2022-2023 academic year.

 What Information Do I Need to Use the NPC?